arduino/arduino-pro-content/README.md

 # Tutorial Guidelines

-Before you want to jump into writing a tutorial its important that you are aware what a tutorial focuses on and what distinguishes them from other articles.
-Below the main characteristics of tutorials are listed:
+Before you jump right into writing a tutorial it's important to understand what a tutorial should focus on and what distinguishes them from other articles.
+Below are the main characteristics of our tutorials:

-* Teaches the user about a particular core feature of the board.
+* Teaches the user about one particular core feature of the board.

 * Provides  step-by-step instructions on how one can use this feature in a practical sense.

-* Aims to provide both the skills and the technical knowledge around this core feature.
+* Aims to provide both the practical skills and the technical knowledge around this core feature.

 ## Tutorial Structure

-All tutorials must follow accurately the structure and features below explained in order to be accepted and published in the Arduino Pro website.
+All tutorials must follow accurately the structure and features explained below in order to be accepted and published on the Arduino website.

 ### TITLE